The Interaction of Moving $\mathbf{Q\bar{Q}}$ and QQq in the Thermal Plasma: Preliminaries

 Therefore, the effective running coupling of $\mathrm{Q\Bar{Q}}$ from lattice QCD is given by \cite{Kaczmarek:2004gv, Kaczmarek:2005ui,Kaczmarek:2007pb,Bazavov:2018wmo}

 Then we present its basic behavior in Fig.~\ref{fig2}.
-The effective coupling constant of $\mathrm{Q\Bar{Q}}$ is very small and increases only slightly at small scales when $L < 0.2\,\mathrm{fm}$, which can explain the phenomenon of asymptotic freedom exhibited by quarks at short distances.
+When $L < 0.2,\mathrm{fm}$, the effective running coupling of $\mathrm{Q\Bar{Q}}$ tends to approach a small constant value rather than becoming arbitrarily small, with this constant corresponding to a conformal limit.
 At larger scales, the obvious increase of the effective coupling constant with distance also corresponds to our understanding of the strong interaction force.
 We discuss in detail its effective running coupling properties in moving thermal media in the subsequent sections.